zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 ### Conda setup

-We setup the conda environment with the following two commands:
+Create a new tmux session by pressing `Ctrl+b c`.
+Then, in the new shell, we setup the conda environment with the following three commands:
 ```
+module load Miniforge3 &&
 eval "$(conda shell.bash hook)" &&
 conda create -n omics_predoc_course -c bioconda -c conda-forge python==3.11 jupyterlab ipympl pandas requests scikit-learn seaborn matplotlib diskcache
 ```